Martin-L\"of Complexes: Doppelg a ngers, -algebras and -algebras

-We begin with the straightforward proof that all $T_{1}$-algebras are in fact groupoids (regarding groupoids themselves as reflexive globular sets in which all $n$-cells are degenerate for $n\geq 2$).
-This result follows immediately from the construction of composition and inverse operations --- as well as the corresponding propositional equalities witnessing the associativity, unit and inverse laws --- by Hofmann and Streicher \cite{Hofmann:GITT}.
-However, we will later require some of the details of the proof and we therefore describe the construction explicitly.
+We first describe the right adjoint $\Pi_{1}:\mlcxs_{1}\to\groupoids$ which allows us to regard $M_{1}$-algebras as groupoids (where groupoids are themselves as reflexive globular sets in which all $n$-cells are degenerate for $n\geq 2$ provided with the additional structure of composites and inverses).
+That a $M_{1}$-algebra can be endowed with the structure of a groupoid follows immediately from the construction of composition and inverse operations --- as well as the corresponding propositional equalities witnessing the associativity, unit and inverse laws --- by Hofmann and Streicher \cite{Hofmann:GITT}.
+However, we will later require some of the details of the proof of this fact and we therefore describe the construction explicitly.
 First, recall that, given any type $A$ together with terms $a,b:A$ and $f:\idn{A}{}(a,b)$, the \myemph{inverse} $f^{-1}:\idn{A}{}(b,a)$ of $f$ is defined to be the following elimination term:

-Moreover, when there exists a further propositional equality $g:\idn{A}{}(b,c)$, the \myemph{composite} $(g\cdot f)$ \myemph{of $g$ with $f$} is defined to be the term $\app\bigl(\Jelim{}(\lambda_{v}.v,b,c,g),f\bigr)$, where the $J$-term here is written in full as
+Moreover, when there exists a further propositional equality $g:\idn{A}{}(b,c)$, the \myemph{composite} $(g\cdot f)$ \myemph{of $g$ with $f$} is defined to be the term $\app\bigl(\Jelim(\lambda_{v}.v,b,c,g),f\bigr)$, where the $J$-term here is written in full as

-We will use these operations on terms of identity type to define the composition and inverses for $T_{1}$-algebras.
-To this end, let an object $G$ of $\mlcxs_{1}$ be given with action $\gamma:T_{1}(G)\to G$.
+We will use these operations on terms of identity type to define the composition and inverses for $M_{1}$-algebras.
+To this end, let an object $G$ of $\mlcxs_{1}$ be given with action $\gamma:M_{1}(G)\to G$.
 Of course, we will regard $G$ as a groupoid with objects the vertices of $G$ and arrows the edges of $G$.
 Identities are given by the edges of the form $i(a)$ for $a$ a vertex.
 In order to define composition in $G$ let a composable pair of edges $f,g$ in $G$ be given with

 By definition, both of these edges (and their endpoints) are represented by corresponding terms $f:\idn{G}{}(a,b)$ and $g:\idn{G}{}(b,c)$ in the theory $\mathbb{T}_{1}[G]$.
 As such, the composite $(g\cdot f):\idn{G}{}(a,c)$, as defined above, exists and we define the result of composing $f$ with $g$ in $G$ to be the edge obtained by appling the action of $G$ to $(g\cdot f)$.
 I.e.,